AlphaRalph/IoTSensorBase/docs/CLOUDPROCESSING_OV.md

 Accessing data is done by querying it.
 To do this, you need to define a partition key attribute and a single vlaue attribute.
 See [https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Query.html] and [https://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Query.html] for more information.

-@Cloud-Team Please insert the result of your research here.